haye8277/haye8277.github.io/readme.md

 This is my WIP site.

-All To Do info can be found at waffle.io
+Check out the Blog for recent info.

+To do:

+Analytics
+SSL https

-FILE TO BE UPDATED
+FILE TO BE UPDATED AS TASKS OCCUR

 Jacob Hayes